By Anthony Caruso III | Publisher

 Turner also hit a home run in the bottom of the fourth inning.
 The 394-foot home run went to deep center field.

 Justin Bour gave the Marlins a 9-0 lead in the top of the fourth inning.
-Bour’s home run went 392-feet to feel left-center that also scored J.T.
+Bour’s home run went 392-feet to feel left-center which also scored J.T.
 Realmuto.

 Miami had a six-run outburst in the top of the second inning.
 Realmuto singled to shallow center field, scoring Yadiel Rivera and Dietrich for the 3-0 lead.